NeneWang/learn-programming/python/lesson-notes/lesson-6a.md

 :::tip

-Modify the program so that It adds:
+Modify the program so that It also adds:
-- Silverware placed
+- Silverware preparations
+- Glass of water preparations
+for each table.

 ```
 Plate placed